This was a group assignment. To see the complete project, please visit the group page:

 All my parts were designed in SolidWorks.
 I used this software because it allows precise parametric modeling, dimensional control, and easy iteration when parts need to be adjusted to fit shafts, bearings, motors, or printed assemblies.

-SolidWorks was especially useful in this project because the parts had to satisfy multiple mechanical requirements at the same time:
+SolidWorks was especially useful in this project because the parts had to satisfy multiple mechanical requirements at the same time, all driven by the standard hardware they integrate with:

 Since these components were part of a larger assembly, designing them parametrically also made it easier to adapt them if the team modified the frame dimensions or changed the motion system.

-This part appears to be the main corner element of the structure.
-Its purpose is likely to connect the axes or structural members while also providing a reference geometry for the rest of the assembly.
+This is the main corner element of the structure.
+Its purpose is to connect the aluminum profiles that form the axes or structural members while also providing a reference geometry for the rest of the assembly.

 In a CNC machine, a part like this must be designed carefully because: